Groundwater Protection, Management and Coordination

 Each of these objectives has specific tasks that are tracked and modified as needed over a 5-year running cycle as part of an implementation plan.
 The members of the Groundwater Coordinating Committee provide invaluable assistance in developing and revising this management plan.

-The VT Groundwater Protection Rule and Strategy is currently under revision.
-When a new draft is available for public comment, it will be posted here.
+The Groundwater Protection Rule and Strategy was revised and adopted on July 6, 2019.
 The purpose of this Rule and Strategy is to establish:

 - classes of groundwater;